 The Giro Source is the latest helmet from Giro.
-It is an in-between for the Montara and Cartelle that are listed above.
-It is a fantastic balance between ventilation and protection, whilst also looking really good and feeling really comfortable.
+In terms of specs, it sits between the Montara and Cartelle that are listed above.
+The Source is a fantastic balance between ventilation and protection, whilst also looking really good and feeling really comfortable.

-It features MIPS technology, an adjustable visor, Roc Loc 5 adjustable fitting system, and comes in a large range of colors.
+Not only does it feature MIPS technology, an adjustable visor, Roc Loc 5 adjustable fitting system, but it also comes in a large range of colors.
 It is one of the best value for money helmets available!

 POC Axion SPIN Review

 The POC Axion, in my opinion, is one of the best-looking helmets out there.
-It also comes in other amazing bright colors to suit everyone.
+It is an exceptionally lightweight helmet, and it also comes in other amazing bright colors to suit everyone.

 It is a high-end helmet that offers high levels of protection, excellent ventilation, and comfort.
 The Axion uses POC’s SPIN (Shear Pads INside) technology which works similarly to MIPS to prevent brain damage from angular crashes.